jansmolders86/mediacenterjs/README.md

 - The music app has been ported to a database.
 Music app todo's are: The handeling of the tracklist and subfolder support.
 - The scrollbar is hidden if not needed.

-__version 0.0.23(The Movie Database)__

-- First app (Movies) has been ported to a database (sqlite3) Thanks to Andrea Giammarchi for his help!
-Although some code refactoring still is needed, and I still need to test this with larger numbers, the basic features work with a database instead of local storage.

 Why use it (once it is ready)?
 ===========